Vacant Lot of Cabbages: Art and the media

-In one of six front page stories Thomas declared the garden as his work of art then sidestepped the usual planning regulations and decision making laws by challenging and handing over the baton or paint brush to the citizenry: "whether they [the public] just leave them, steal them or run them over with motorbikes, it’s part of the art because it’s a reflection of our culture....It’s a unification of nature with the culture of our society."
+In one of six front page stories Thomas declared the garden as his work of art then sidestepped the usual planning regulations and decision making laws by challenging and handing over the baton or paint brush to the citizenry: "whether they [the public] just leave them, steal them or run them over with motorbikes, it's part of the art because it's a reflection of our culture....It's a unification of nature with the culture of our society."

 The Vacant Lot of Cabbages made national television news more than once.

 Vacant Lot of Cabbages was included in the exhibition "When art hits the headlines" twice.
 First, Thomas uninvitedly rewrote the show's billboard to read "Hen art it's headles[s]" Secondly, the show's curators stated that the public and newspapers closely monitored the Vacant Lot of Cabbages growth.

-Before the site was cleared of everything but the cabbages, the media suggested that Wellington wasn't such a dreary old capital after all, and the spontaneous additions of the Vacant Lot of Cabbages displayed a prideful sense of fun.
+Before the site was cleared, media coverage suggested that the Vacant Lot of Cabbages had contributed to a more positive perception of Wellington, while the spontaneous additions to the installation reflected public engagement with the project.

 City Councillor (and later Human Rights Commissioner) Rosslyn Noonan said "The cabbage patch … always seemed to me to reflect a special Wellington spirit which grew over the next few years and contributed to make Wellington the liveable, human city it became."

 In 1978, historian Redmer Yska, writing for New Zealand Truth, added to the humour associated with the project by saying the Cabbage Patch's time was up because the whole site was being transplanted to New York to be exhibited in MoMA's South Pacific wing, "Wellington's loss and New York's gain".